Skip to content

 Dual coding diagram showing verbal and visual processing systems working together in working memory, with words and pictures linked by arrows, and a retention boost of 89 percent when the two systems co-activate versus words only, based on Mayer Cognitive Theory of Multimedia Learning Your brain has two parallel channels for learning.
 Dual coding activates both at once.

-Sadoski and Paivio (2001) found that learners retain significantly more when verbal and visual information are combined.
-The effect isn’t new.
-What is new is how easy it’s become to apply.
+Sadoski and Paivio (2001) found learners retain significantly more when verbal and visual information arrive together.
+The effect has been on the books for decades.
+Phones and tablets just made it trivial to apply.

 Three ways to use dual coding when studying: